evilchili/linernotes-dot-club-docs/draft/code_of_conduct.md

 ## Age Restrictions

 Registration and participation on the Club is restricted to those individuals over 18 years of age, emancipated minors, or those who possess legal parental or guardian consent, and are fully able and competent to enter into the terms, conditions, obligations, affirmations, representations and warranties herein.
-By registering or participating in services or functions on the Sites, you hereby represent that you are over 18 years of age, an emancipated minor or in possession of consent by a legal parent or guardian and have the authority to enter into the terms herein.
+By registering or participating in services or functions of the Club, you hereby represent that you are over 18 years of age, an emancipated minor or in possession of consent by a legal parent or guardian and have the authority to enter into the terms herein.
 In any case, you affirm that you are over the age of 13 as the Club is not intended for children under 13.
 If you are under 13 years of age, do not use the Club.
 In addition, those who wish to register and participate must meet the minimum requirements laid out in the Terms of Use (this document) herein.
 If you do not qualify or do not agree to these terms, you may not use the Club.

 ## Right of Modification